hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 ### End of the example

-in this example, we use perceptron to realize the AND and OR gate, and we use `numpy` to manpulate the matrix multiplication.
+in this example, we use perceptron to realize the AND and OR gate, and we use `numpy` to manipulate the matrix multiplication.

-But in our activation function, it only deal with 1 number, and in our Percetpron class, the `adjust_weight` , `adjust_bias` and `train_once` also just deal with single number.
+But in our activation function, it only deal with 1 number, and in our Perceptron class, the `adjust_weight` , `adjust_bias` and `train_once` also just deal with single number.

 If we use large-scale use the `np.array` these operation will be more succinct code, we will try in next chapter / example.

 ## XOR Gate

-we already use single perceptron to resolve the AND / OR Gate, let's try to realize another XOR Gate
+Having already used a single perceptron to implement the AND and OR gates, let's attempt to implement the XOR gate

 so we have the Input and Target: